Dayananda Sagar University | Health Sciences Admissions 2025

 Therapeutic Radiographer: Therapeutic Radiographers provide radiotherapy treatments to patients using different technical equipment.
 They also design and deploy a course of treatment with other therapeutic radiographers, medical physicists and patients.

-Studying B.Sc.
-Radiology provides students with many benefits.
-It provides the students with a strong foundation in medical imaging, and an understanding of radiology equipment.
-The course enhances the critical thinking and problem-solving skills of the students.
-Students can also opt for M.Sc or PhD courses in relevant disciplines after B.Sc Radiology.
+Studying BSc Radiology provides students with many benefits.
+It provides the students with a strong foundation in medical imaging and an understanding of radiology equipment.
+The course improves the critical thinking and problem-solving skills of the students.
+Students can also opt for M.Sc or PhD courses in relevant disciplines after BSc Radiology.

-BSc Radiology graduates have vast opportunities in both public and private sector organisations.
+BSc Radiology graduates have vast opportunities in both the public and private sector organisations.
 They can work in hospitals, clinics, and nursing homes.
 BSc Radiology salary package depends on experience, skills, education qualifications, and location of the company.
+The salary might vary depending on various factors.
 Mentioned in the following table is the average salary of some of the popular career options.

 ---|---|